Hector's Tree Daisy

 Plant Description

-Hector's Tree Daisy (Olearia hectorii), also known as deciduous tree daisy, is a nationally endangered species endemic to New Zealand's South Island.
+Hector's Tree Daisy ( Olearia hectorii ), also known as deciduous tree daisy, is a nationally endangered species endemic to New Zealand's South Island Discover more about native trees.
 It is one of the few deciduous trees native to New Zealand, growing up to 10 meters tall with a spreading canopy.
 The trunk can reach up to 1 meter in diameter and is covered in thick, somewhat corky, grey bark that is deeply marked with longitudinal furrows.
 Branches are often spreading, and the slender branchlets are grooved, with bark that is red, red-brown, or bronze-red.
 Young branchlets may have four ribs, giving them a squarish cross-section.
 The leaves are arranged in clusters of opposite pairs.
 They are thin, pale moss-green to grey-green, roughly oval to narrow-oblong or oblong-ovate, and measure 20-50 mm long by 5-20 mm wide.
 The undersides are covered in a silvery tomentum (dense hairs), while the upper surface is glabrescent (becoming hairless).
 Small, pale yellow flowers are borne in clusters of two to six, typically appearing between October and early December, sometimes before the new leaves emerge.
 These flower heads are about 5x5 mm, with slender, silky-hairy pedicels (stalks) up to 15 mm long.
 The seeds are fuzzy and wind-dispersed.

 Quick Facts